-When you think of underwear models, the first thing that probably comes to mind are busty bombshells posing seductively in push-up bras or strutting down runways in oversized wings and cascading beach waves.
-While that’s certainly an accurate picture, things weren’t always so out there when it came to selling unmentionables.
+Quick, close your eyes and picture an underwear model.
+Like us, your head is likely filled with images of busty bombshells with cascading beach waves posing seductively in push-up bras or strutting down runways in oversized wings.
+While that’s certainly an accurate mental picture, things weren’t always so brazen when it came to hawking unmentionables.

-The practice of hawking skivvies isn’t new: Brands have been pushing underwear since the 1920s, but the ads mirrored the general social landscape of the decades.
+The practice of selling skivvies isn’t new: Brands have been pushing underwear since the 1920s, but the ads mirrored the general social landscape of the decades.

-In the 1970s, underwear ads often featured three women at a time, no doubt a nod to the decade’s newfound sexual freedom (and obsession with “Charlie’s Angels”) and they showcased “sexy” Fredericks of Hollywood-type ensembles (marabou robes, kitten heels, slinky nighties) that are considered campy by today’s standards.
+In the 1970s, underwear ads often featured three women at a time, no doubt a nod to the decade’s newfound sexual freedom (and obsession with things like “Charlie’s Angels” and “Three’s Company”) and they showcased “sexy” Fredericks of Hollywood-type ensembles (marabou robes, kittenish mules, slinky negliges) that are considered campy by today’s standards.